 The remainder of this document is organised as follows.
 Section 2 describes the general approach we take in devising risk-transfer-related data templates.
 We consider how data templates are employed and how these have been developed for different purposes by central banks and central regulatory repositories for securitisation data.
-In both these cases, the perspective is that of investors.
-In the central bank case, this is because these institutions use the templates to track the quality of collateral banks provide in the context of repo and other short-term financing.
-And in the case of central repositories, the intent of regulators is to serve investors (and regulators themselves) by enhancing market transparency.

-Section 2 describes the overall organisation of the templates.
-This is clearly influenced by the nature of MDB portfolios.
-We do not, one should note, attempt to cover all MDB credit exposures.
-(For example, some MDBs are engaged in trade finance but we do not consider this for the moment as a likely subject of risk transfer and so do not seek to cover it here.)
-Finally, Section 2 discusses issues of data anonymity and non-availability.
+In both these cases, the perspective is that of investors.2 The overall organisation of the templates is clearly influenced by the nature of MDB portfolios.
+We do not, one should note, attempt to cover all MDB credit exposures.3 Section 2 discusses issues of data anonymity and non-availability.

-The three subsequent sections, 3, 4 and 5, respectively introduce the templates for (a) Corporate and Financial Institution loans, (b) Infrastructure and Project Finance loans, and (c) Sovereign and Sovereign Guaranteed loans.
+Sections 3, 4 and 5 introduce the templates for (a) Corporate and Financial Institution loans, (b) Infrastructure and Project Finance loans, and (c) Sovereign and Sovereign-Guaranteed loans, respectively.
 Section 6 discusses ESG fields.
 Section 7 introduces the template itself which is represented as tables in Microsoft Excel.
 Section 8 concludes.